alexnsaba/elevator-challenge/README.md

     mvn exec:java -Dexec.mainClass=com.elevatorchallenge.App

 ## How to run the project inside the IDE
-### You can as well open the project in an IDESuch as Intellij, and the click the run button
+### You can as well open the project in an IDE Such as Intellij, and the click the run button